 • Stakeholders: Think about which teams/processes in your organization will be dependent on the shared data.
 If changes performed by one team to the Share configuration can affect the other team, it might be a better idea to split them into two different Shares.

 • Data enrichment: If you just want to enrich the data already available in your data warehouse with marketing data then it might be best to share the data based on platform type.
-Harmonize some of the fields in Funnel for platforms like Facebook ads, Google Ads, Tik-Tok, Twitter, and share them to different tables.
+Harmonize some of the fields in Funnel for platforms like Facebook ads, Google Ads, Tik-Tok, X Ads, and share them to different tables.
 Later on, this data can be joined using Date.

 For companies that want to build robust and reliable data analytics, they must take time to carefully plan on how to organize their Shares and what to include in them.
 For a BI team, it is critical to understand which metrics are coming from which sources for better data governance which can avoid future headaches.

-When you have i) growing business needs with multiple KPIs to track, ii) data is managed by another team, and iii) reporting is centralized it’s almost always a good idea to split your Shares into platform types and share them into different tables.
+When you have i) growing business needs with multiple KPIs to track, ii) data is managed by another team, and iii) reporting is centralized it’s almost always a good idea to split your Data Shares into platform types and share them into different tables.

 Some of the advantages when this is done right: